patrickromo1/datavant-takehome-pw/README.md

 npm install
 ```

-- Verify everything was installed directly by running your first test.
+- Verify everything was installed correctly by running your first test.

 ```sh
 npm test